kriskuiper/web-app-from-scratch-1920/README.md

 # Launcher

-> Launcher shows all SpaceX launches, rockets, pods and dragons from 2006 to now.
+> Launcher shows all SpaceX launches from 2006 to now.
 Users can view details and filter the results

 ![Launcher home page](assets/launcher-home-page.png)